etaque/elm-transit-router/README.md

 * `actionWrapper` is used to transform internal `TransitAction.Action` to your own `Action`.

 * `routeDecoder` takes the current path as input and should return the associated route.
-See my package [elm-route-parser](http://package.elm-lang.org/packages/etaque/elm-route-parser/latest) for this.
+See my package [elm-route-parser](http://package.elm-lang.org/packages/etaque/elm-route-parser/latest) for help on this.

-It's time to wire `init` and `update` functions :
+It's now time to wire `init` and `update` functions:

 ```elm
 init : String -> (Model, Effects Action)